Mario (franchise): Mario Kart series

 Possibly the most popular spin-off series in the franchise, the Mario Kart series began in 1992 and is currently the most successful and longest-running kart racing series, having sold over 150,000,000 copies worldwide.

 Educational games

-In the early 1990s, many educational games were released in the Mario series.
-One example of a educational Mario game is "Mario teaches Typing".
+In the early 1990s, many educational games have been released in the Mario series, with one example being Mario Teaches Typing.
 Few of these games were platformers; most sought to teach skills such as typing, mathematics or history.
 They are officially licensed but not officially recognized by Nintendo.
-The games were developed independently by Software Toolworks, Interplay and Brainstorm.
+The games were developed independently by Software Toolworks, Interplay Entertainment and Brainstorm.
 Nine educational games were released from 1991 to 1996.